 Two is scale.
 Several years ago at a conference at the law school at the University of Colorado, I said that the big challenge for legal education going forward was the transition from mass market education (one classroom with up to 150 students, one professor) to what I called “concierge” education: every student being taught and learning material and skills best suited to that student’s interests and goals, over both short and long term.
 That kind of one-to-one instruction can be overly romanticized, but done well it’s clearly the most effective way to guide students onto professional pathways with respect to skills that can’t be reduced to propositional forms (the “how,” not the “what”), especially in a heterogeneous labor market.
 It’s also really, really difficult to scale.
 What we put online, even in self-directed, customizable and “agile” forms, is most likely to be only the basic layer of legal expertise, the “propositional” content-of-the-law layer of legal expertise.
 The “how to do it” layer, the layer that is best handled one-on-one, is really, really hard to scale.

-I’ve agreed in broad outline that the future of law and legal education look substantially different, eventually, than the landscape that we inhabit today.
+I’ve argued in broad outline that the future of law and legal education look substantially different, eventually, than the landscape that we inhabit today.
 But the nuances are different, or might be.
 The future might be better; it might be worse; it might be both.
 (My money is on both.)
 The nuances matter.
 But the nuances bring messiness, and it’s going to be difficult to sort through the messiness to maximize the chances of good outcomes and minimize the chances of bad ones.
 I’ll return to the messiness in my next comment.

 All posts in this series